These notes and handouts are in PDF format,

 General Chemistry II

-- The Kinetics Practice Problems key is now available.
+- The key to the Diagnostic Quiz Practice Problems handout is now available.

 Villarba's Office Hours